You are currently viewing U. S. family-based immigration

 • Mother or father over 21 years of age.

-If you are already a legal permanent resident; That is, you are the holder of the Green Card, you can request the following relatives:
+If you are already a legal permanent resident; That is, if you are a Green Card holder, you may petition to bring the following relatives:

 • Spouse.